 International organizations have also had and should continue to have an important role in the development of Internet-related technical standards and relevant policies.

 As stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the existing Internet and its future development.
-The need for development of public policy by governments in consultation with all stakeholders is also recognized.
+The need for development of public policy by governments in consultation with all stakeholders is also recognized understanding that “consultation with all stakeholders” is not the same as a multi-stakeholder process.

-Management of the registration and allocation of Internet domain names and addresses must fully reflect the geographical nature of the Internet, taking into account an equitable balance of interests of all stakeholders.

-Member States represent the interests of the population of the country or territory for which a ccTLD has been delegated.
-Countries should not be involved in decisions regarding another country's ccTLD.

 ITU membership has been discussing Internet governance for many years, from both a narrow and broad perspective.
 The narrow approach focuses on Internet architecture and infrastructure (DNS, IP numbers, and root servers), a field in which the Internet Corporation for Assigned Names and Numbers (ICANN) plays a significant role.
 According to the broad approach, Internet governance negotiations should go beyond infrastructural points and address other legal, economic, developmental, and socio-cultural issues, as adopted by the World Summit on the Information Society (WSIS).